16Roman/Base-Power-Lab/README.md

 Hello!
 Thanks for viewing.
-The code can be found in the folder, the application file will run the project.
+The source code can be found in the folder, to run the application, run the .exe file in the application folder.
 If there are any problems running the application file please let me know!
 This project was created Fall of 2023.
 -Roman